Narges Nazifi, Mojtaba Tahmoorespur*, Mohammad Hadi Sekhavati*, Alireza Haghparast and Mohammad Ali Behroozikhah Pages 188 - 198 ( 11 )

 Signal peptide, IL-2, E. coli, periplasm, interleukin, T-cells, immune cells.

-Department of Animal Science, Faculty of Agriculture, Ferdowsi University of Mashhad, Mashhad, Department of Animal Science, Faculty of Agriculture, Ferdowsi University of Mashhad, Mashhad, Department of Animal Science, Faculty of Agriculture, Ferdowsi University of Mashhad, Mashhad, Pathobiology Deptartment, School of Veterinary Medicine, Ferdowsi University of Mashhad, Mashhad, Department of Brucellosis, Razi Vaccine and Serum Research institute, agricultural Research Education and Extension Organization (AREEO), Karaj
+Department of Animal Science, Faculty of Agriculture, Ferdowsi University of Mashhad, Mashhad, Department of Animal Science, Faculty of Agriculture, Ferdowsi University of Mashhad, Mashhad, Department of Animal Science, Faculty of Agriculture, Ferdowsi University of Mashhad, Mashhad, Pathobiology Department, School of Veterinary Medicine, Ferdowsi University of Mashhad, Mashhad, Department of Brucellosis, Razi Vaccine and Serum Research Institute, Agricultural Research Education and Extension Organization (AREEO), Karaj